improbable/test-summary-buildkite-plugin/README.md

 # Test Summary Buildkite Plugin

+> **Note:** This fork has been modified to work with artifacts that have been uploaded from a Windows machine.
+The paths are not normalized and so the directory structure is flattened when downloaded on a Linux machine.
+To compensate for this, the `artifact_paths` field is ignored when _globbing_ the directory for test logs to parse (it is still respected for downloading!).
+This means that you _cannot_ deal with multiple types of test reporting in the same step.

 A [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) that adds a single annotation for all your test failures using
 [buildkite-agent annotate](https://buildkite.com/docs/agent/v3/cli-annotate).